MindProber is committed to international compliance with data protection laws, regulation, and rules.

 MindProber does not transfer personal data to recipients outside the company.

 During live monitoring sessions, MindProber may transmit audio fingerprints to third party Audio Content Recognition (ACR) providers.
-However, audio fingerprints are encrypted (non-reversible) files and do not allow to identify the participant.
+However, audio fingerprints are hash-coded representations of audio (non-reversible and non-audible) that do not allow to identify the participant.

 All data processed in MindProber, including, but not limited to Personal Data is subject to strict data secrecy.
-Employees should access the data on a need to know basis and the extent to which they access the data is stipulated within the functional description for their role and responsibilities.
+Employees should access to the data on a need-to-know basis and the extent to which they access the data is stipulated within the functional description for their role and responsibilities.
 Any unauthorized processing of data is strictly forbidden.

 Data (including, but not limited to, Personal Data) must be protected from external or internal unauthorized access.
 Data processing security concerns should be present at every stage of IT development and the planning of every internal or external operational procedures.